7 min read

 6. The reproductive system

-With all these systems that the infradian rhythm influences, it raises several great questions, which was brought up during Alisa’s interview with Vishen on The Mindvalley Podcast:
+With all these systems that the infradian rhythm influences, it raises several great questions, which were brought up during Alisa’s interview with Vishen on The Mindvalley Podcast:

 • How can you take advantage of the 25% shift in your brain that takes place over the month?